daostack/arc.js_legacy/docs/index.md

 The following sections describe the basic steps for setting up Arc.js in your application.
 These steps basically involve:

-1. optionally running a blockchain node.
-We will use the Ganache testnet as an example.
+1. optionally running the Ganache testnet.
-2. optionally migrating the Arc contracts to the testnet, necessary for Ganache but not for Kovan or MainNet.
+2. optionally migrating the Arc contracts to Ganache.
 3. using the Arc.js code in your application

-We'll continue by assuming you want to run your application against Ganache.
+We'll continue by setting up Ganache.

 <a name="migratetoganache"></a>
 ## Set up Ganache with Arc Contracts

-Arc.js runs against an Ethereum network where it assumes that the Arc contracts have been migrated.
-Out of the box, Arc.js gives you the Arc contracts already-migrated to the MainNet and to Kovan, so your web application may use MetaMask to connect to these networks and Arc.js will automatically find the migrated contracts.
-For any other testnet, particularly Ganache, or to re-migrate for any reason, you will need to fire up your testnet and tell Arc.js to migrate the Arc contracts to it.
-Arc.js provides a migration script that you can run from the context of your own application.
+Arc.js runs against an Ethereum network where it assumes that the Arc contracts exist, or so to speak, have been migrated.
+Out of the box, Arc.js contains the addresses of all of the Arc contracts as they have been migrated to Kovan, and as they can be migrated to Ganache after running a script provided by Arc.js.

+!!! note
+    Mainnet contract addresses are coming.

+So Arc.js provides a script that you can run from the context of your own application to migrate the Arc contracts to Ganache.

 !!! note "Please Review First"
     Please review [Running Arc.js Scripts](Scripts.md) before proceeding.

-To deploy contracts to a Ganache testnet, in a separate shell window start up Ganache:
+To deploy contracts to Ganache, start up Ganache in a separate shell window:

 ```script
 npm explore @daostack/arc.js -- npm start ganache